 4. ICOs will slow down due to regulation.

 Due to unregulated processes and experienced investors continue to move in the crypto market, the idea of financial scams and deceiving investors becomes a concern.
-This resulted for countries such as China, South Korea, and India to ban the use of cryptocurrencies.
+This resulted in countries such as China, South Korea, and India to ban the use of cryptocurrencies.
 More countries will possibly follow resulting in ICOs moving to countries with less strict regulations such as Switzerland and Luxembourg.

 This year, the UK Treasury will regulate cryptocurrencies due to anti-money laundering and counter-terrorism rules.
 Online cryptocurrency platforms are also obliged to take legal steps on customers and to report suspicious transactions.